 Here are some ways you can help us build a more diverse conference experience:

 - Recommend appropriate speakers and/or program committee members to the conference chairs.
+Recommendations of speakers from commonly underrepresented voices in our community are particularly welcome.
 You may also send an email to the RSE conference committee.

 - Forward our call for proposals to relevant affinity groups with the message that we are looking for a diverse speaker roster.